UK’s Johnson defies calls to quit as ouster bid gathers pace

 Johnson told lawmakers that Gray’s report would be published next week, and urged his party to withhold judgment until then.

-“It is for the inquiry to come forward with an explanation of what happened,” Johnson said.
+“It is for the inquiry to come forward with an explanation of what happened,” said Johnson, who was holding private meetings with Conservative lawmakers on Wednesday to shore up his crumbling support.

+“Now is the time to get behind the prime minister,” said Jake Berry, a Johnson ally.

-Johnson’s apologies — in which he acknowledged “misjudgments” but not personal rule-breaking — appear to have weakened, rather than strengthened, his position in the party.
+But Johnson’s apologies — in which he acknowledged “misjudgments” but not personal rule-breaking — appear to have weakened, rather than strengthened, his position in the party.
 Even lawmakers who have backed Johnson say he would have to resign if he is found to have lied.

 But experts say there is a good chance the investigation will neither exonerate him nor conclude the prime minister broke the law.